JingHuaMan/SylixOS-Shell-Enhancement/Final Report/Final_Report.md

     }
 }
 ```
-SylixOS has a POSIX regular expression library, but it cannot be referred by our grep function which is in the kernel.
+SylixOS has a POSIX regular expression library, but it cannot be referred by our `grep` function which is in the kernel.
 So we used code from a light weight [regular expression library](https://github.com/jserv/cregex) and modified it to transplant into SylixOS kernel.
-This regular expression labrary does not support multiple matches with one string, so we recursively perform the regular pattern matching on the remaining part of string after each time it matches something in that string.
+This regular expression library does not support multiple matches with one string, so we recursively perform the regular pattern matching on the remaining part of string after each time it matches something in that string.
 ```c
 while(1){
     if (cregex_program_run(program, target + shift, matches, 20)/*The pattern is matched successfully*/) {